abhijeetMishra101/100-days-of-code/log.md

  Implementing stack using two queues
  Design a stack such that it's pop operation returns the mimimum element(https://practice.geeksforgeeks.org/problems/get-min-at-pop/1/?track=DSASP-Stack&batchId=145)
  Delete middle of a stack
+ Implement push, pop and geMin for a stack in O(1) time

  **Link**
  https://ide.geeksforgeeks.org/rHXlTXowwW